wormhole-foundation/wormhole/docs/protocol.md

 Guardians will pick up the *Lock transaction* once it has enough confirmations on the foreign chain.
 The amount of confirmations required is a parameter that guardians can specify individually.

-They check for the validity, parse it and will then send a `ConfirmForeignLockup` transaction to the Solana program testifying that they have seen a foreign lockup.
-Once the quorum has been reached, a new wrapped asset will be minted or released from custody.
+They check for the validity, parse it and will then initiate a threshold signature ceremony on a deterministically produced VAA (`Transfer`) testifying that they have seen a foreign lockup.
+They will post this VAA on the root chain using the `SubmitVAA` instruction.

+This instruction will either mint a new wrapped assetor released tokens from custody.
 Custody is used for Solana-native tokens that have previously been transferred to a foreign chain, minting will be used to create new units of a wrapped foreign-chain asset.

 If this is the first time a foreign asset is minted, a new **Mint** (token) will be created on quorum.